 But the sector’s significant use of finite resources and toxic chemicals, as well as issues such as conditions for garment workers producing fast fashion, are under increasing scrutiny.
 Meanwhile, billions of products go to waste: unsold in warehouses or stores, left unused in wardrobes, or discarded while still in good condition.
 There is urgent need for transformation.

 Each year people throw away apparel still in good condition and which are worth an estimated $460 billion.
 Trends such as fast fashion produce high volumes of low-quality fashion items that are often used for a short amount of time and are difficult to recycle.
 If the average number of times a garment is worn were doubled, greenhouse gas emissions from textiles would be 44% lower.

 What could circularity for textiles look like?

 In a circular economy for textiles:

-Where is action most needed for a transition to a circular economy for textiles
+Where is action most needed for a transition to a circular economy for textiles?